 When raising a concern to the whistleblowing service provider, you may remain anonymous.
 However, it will be easier to follow up your concern if you reveal your identity.
 You may also remain anonymous towards Aker BioMarine while revealing your identity to PwC only.
 If you seek advice through the whistleblowing service provider, they need to be able to contact you back.

 After processing a reported concern, PwC will make an initial report to Aker BioMarine’s CCO for further assessment of the matter according to a formal procedure.
 Even if you reported the concern under your name and may be contacted back, you may not be kept closely informed about the development of the case.
 Legitimate interests of confidentiality and privacy must be maintained throughout the process.

 Unless you have elected to remain anonymous to all parties, you shall however receive a response within a reasonable period of time, and no later than upon closing of the case.
 This response will, to the extent possible, contain information about how the case has been treated and the outcome.

 All incidents logged are formally closed by the Board of Directors in meeting.

-Privacy information received through the whistleblowing channel is handled in accordance with the Norwegian Personal Data Act and accompanying regulations.
+Privacy information received through the whistleblowing channel is handled in accordance with the Norwegian Personal Data Act, the Norwegian Working Environment Act and accompanying regulations.
 This includes measures to ensure confidentiality of privacy information as well as routines for deletion of privacy information once the case is concluded.